josefhedblom/josefhedblom/README.md

 ## Javascript/React Developer

 I'm a software developer that love technology and spend a lot of time deepening my knowledge, staying up to date and discovering new tools.
-I have developed web applications using React and React Native.
+I use React.js, React Native, Node.js and Express.js to develop web applications.
 <br/>
 I am an ambitious person who loves to work in a team, propose ideas and collaborate.

 - 🌍  I'm based in Stockholm
 - 🏠  [Website] [https://josefhedblom.se](https://josefhedblom.se)